| Title: | Lorenz and Penalized Lorenz Regressions |

 Additional arguments passed to either the cross-validation function |

-allows for local seed setting to control randomness in the generation of the folds.
+The parameter seed.CV allows for local seed setting to control randomness in the generation of the folds.

 The specified seed is applied to the respective part of the computation, and the seed is reverted to its previous state after the operation.